auth0/docs/articles/logs/streams/amazon-eventbridge.md

 ## Create an event bus
 1. Go to the [Amazon EventBridge partners tab](https://console.aws.amazon.com/events/home?region=us-east-1#/partners) in your AWS account and make sure you are in the **AWS Region** where the event source was created.

-2. Paste the **Event Source Name** in the event source search box to find the newly created AWS Event Source and click on it to associate it with an Event Bus.
+2. Paste the **Event Source Name** in the event source search box to find the newly created Event Source and click on it to associate it with an Event Bus.
-**Note**: The AWS Event Source will remain in pending state until it gets associated with an Event Bus and all the events sent to that Event Source will be dropped.
+**Note**: The Event Source will remain in pending state until it gets associated with an Event Bus and all the events sent to that Event Source will be dropped.

 3. Once you click in the Event Source, click on **Associate with Event Bus**.

-4. Name the AWS Event Bus the same name as the AWS Event Source.
+4. Name the Event Bus the same name as the Event Source.
 At this point, you can specify permission for this Event Bus or simply associate it.

 ## Create your rules